MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/README.md

 # Blockchain application for Requirement Traceability

 ## Setup the application
-1. Download the blockchain_app
+1. Download the blockchain_app directory...
-2. Create and activate the virtual environment in the blockchain_app folder:
+2. Create and activate the virtual environment in the blockchain_app directory:
   - Windows
 ```
 python -m venv venv